IBM/raft-fabric-sample/patternTemplate.md

 4. Install Fabcar web app dependencies
 5. Create a cryptographic identity
 6. Start the Fabcar web app
+7. Test the network - crash the ordering nodes

 # Components and services